Biswajit Dasgupta

-Vice Admiral Biswajit Dasgupta, PVSM, AVSM, YSM, VSM is a serving Flag officer in the Indian Navy.
-He currently serves as the Flag Officer Commanding-in-Chief, Eastern Naval Command.
+Vice Admiral Biswajit Dasgupta, PVSM, AVSM, YSM, VSM is a retired officer of the Indian Navy.
+He served as the Flag Officer Commanding-in-Chief, Eastern Naval Command.
 He had earlier served as the Chief of Staff of ENC from 2020 to 2021, Controller of Personnel Services at Naval HQ from 2019 to 2020 and as the Flag Officer Commanding Eastern Fleet (FOCEF) from 2016 to 2018.

 Early life and education

 Dasgupta graduated from the National Defence Academy, Pune.

 Naval career

 Dasgupta was commissioned into the Indian Navy in the Executive branch in 1985.
 He is a specialist in Navigation and Direction.
 In the early years of his career, he served as the Navigating Officer of the Pondicherry-class minesweeper INS Bhavnagar, the Arnala-class corvette INS Androth and the Rajput-class guided missile destroyer INS Ranvir.
 He has served as the flag lieutenant to the Director General of the Indian Coast Guard.
 He also served briefly as the Deputy Squadron Commander of the Chukar Aerial Target Squadron.

 He has completed the staff course at the Defence Services Command and Staff College (DSCSC) in Dhaka, Bangladesh, the higher command course at the Army War College, Mhow.
 He has also attended the National Defence College, New Delhi.

-Dasgupta has commanded the Veer-class missile vessel INS Nishank, the Kora-class corvette INS Karmuk as the commissioning commanding officer of the Talwar-class guided missile frigate INS Tabar and was the 20th commanding officer of the aircraft carrier INS Viraat.
+Dasgupta has commanded the Veer-class missile vessel INS Nishank, the Kora-class corvette INS Karmuk as the commissioning commanding officer, the Talwar-class guided missile frigate INS Tabar and was the 20th commanding officer of the aircraft carrier INS Viraat.
 He has also served as the second-in-command of the Astravahini-class torpedo recovery vessel INS Astravahini.

 Dasgupta has served as the Fleet Operations Officer of the Western Fleet.
 In his staff appointments, he has served as the Commander Work Up and as the Staff Officer (ND) at Naval HQ.
 In his instructional appointments, Dasgupta has served as directing staff at the Defence Services Staff College, Wellington and as the Officer-in-Charge Navigation and Direction School.
 As a commodore, Dasgupta served as the Naval Assistant (NA) to the Chief of the Naval Staff.